The Spiritual Discipline of Study

 It is possible to have a time-invested relationship with God.
 I call it a ‘habitual relationship.’
 It is like the family that eats dinner together every evening.

 The spiritual discipline of study is a hillside experience.
 It is David in awe of God as he watches sheep.
 It is a spontaneous song in a pastureland.
 It moves from quietness to shouts, from stillness to leaps, from blindness to sight.
-Writing down that expression of praise to share with other followers is simply a decision—an option—driven by a desire for a psalm or a contemporary song of praise, which are by-products of spiritual study.
+Writing down that expression of praise to share with other followers is simply a decision — an option — driven by a desire for a psalm or a contemporary song of praise, which are by-products of spiritual study.
 Such expressions are composed of the richness of the basic elements.

 The spiritual discipline of study does not require you to get up or go to bed later.
 There is no demand to seek more education or memorize more Bible.
-A professor will never test over the material, and you can not enroll in a course of study that leads to a degree.
+A professor will never test over the material, and you cannot enroll in a course of study that leads to a degree.
 Illumination, not instruction, is the course that is sought.
 Tozer is helpful once again as he illustrates the futility of instruction without illumination:

 “It is altogether possible to be instructed in the rudiments of faith and still have no real understanding of the whole thing.
 It is possible to go on to become an expert in Bible doctrines and not have spiritual illumination.
 Most of us are acquainted with churches that teach the Bible to their children from the tenderest years and still never produce in them a living Christianity nor a virile godliness.
 Their members show no evidence of having passed from death to life.
 Their religious lives are correct and reasonably moral but wholly mechanical and altogether lacking radiance.
 They wear their faith as persons in mourning once wore black arm bands to show their love and respect for the departed.
 Such persons cannot be dismissed as hypocrites.
 Many of them are pathetically serious about it all.
 They are simply blind.”

 “Your word is a lamp to my feet and light for my path,” acknowledges the heart of the seeker.
 With the psalmist, we affirm, “If your law had not been my delight, I would have perished in my affliction.
 I will never forget your precepts, for by them you have renewed my life.”
 Certainly, we must emphasize again that we are talking about more than words, more than ink and paper.
 Jesus Christ is himself the communication (Word) of God.
-He is the way, the truth, and the life.
+He is the way, the truth and the life.
 The one that opens blinded eyes still is the light of the world.

 Resource Page: Cultivating a Heart, Not a Habit